ashdavis/lumdb-redux/README.md

 ```

 Builds the app for production to the `build` folder.<br>

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
-By default, it also [includes a service worker](./docs/create-react-app-readme.md#making-a-progressive-web-app) so that the app loads from local cache on future visits.

 ### More information